Medicare and skilled nursing facility coverage — the 100-day reality

 Skilled care is medically necessary, requires professional judgment, and has a defined goal of restoration or improvement.
 Medicare covers this.
 Your parent's physical therapist is providing skilled care.
 Your parent's nurse assessing for complications is providing skilled care.

 Custodial care is assistance with daily living that does not require a professional's judgment or a medical determination.
-Helping your parent dress, preparing meals, providing general supervision,these are custodial services.
+Helping your parent dress, preparing meals, providing general supervision: these are custodial services.
 Medicare does not cover custodial care, even in a nursing facility.

 Many patients need both.
 Your parent might need skilled nursing oversight, physical therapy, and help with bathing.
 The skilled services are covered by Medicare in a skilled facility setting.
-Once the skilled services end, the custodial services are not covered, and the facility stop being a Medicare-reimbursed placement.
+Once the skilled services end, the custodial services are not covered, and the facility stops being a Medicare-reimbursed placement.

 This is why the transition planning conversation needs to happen before day 100.
 Your parent's care might change from skilled to custodial before day 100, which means coverage ends before day 100.
 Or your parent might still need skilled services at day 100, but those services run out of Medicare benefit, and coverage ends regardless of medical need.